Inner beauty

 Hair makes such a difference to how we look.
 As does makeup.
 We can use extra foundation.
 We can shave hairy armpits or not.
 We can push metal through imaginable and unimaginable sites.
 Our attire can be dowdy or decadent.
 Jewellery makes a statement.
 The list goes on.
 For the purposes of this argument, these things are in our control.
 What we display on the outside come from ideas inside us.
 Our appearance is reflected in the choices we make within ourselves.
 We change, we adjust, we alter our look based on internal decisions.

 Exercise, weightlifting, dieting, all have an impact on our physique.
-There is something in common with muscle building, staying in trim and fit looking.
-Determination, effort and will.
-We must muster the resolve to stick to a regime to make the bodily change that we want.
-That resolve and that determination that results in a change in body shape comes from inside us.
-The decision to do something about our physicality comes from within.
+Muscle building, staying in trim, keeping fit and looking good, takes effort.
+It may also take will and determination to get ourselves to where we want physically.
+We must muster what is needed to stick to a regime.
+We have to find the resolve to make the bodily changes that we want.
+That resolve and determination comes from inside us.
+The wish to change our outer appearance leads to a change in body shape The decision to do something about our physicality comes from within.
 So too is any decision to have surgery to remodel what we have.
-This again is based on how we feel about ourselves.
+This is based on how we feel about ourselves - inside.

 The inner/outer beauty is a two-way street.
 How people respond to how we look affects us inside, potentially chiding us to change.
 Any accident, any incident, any illness, or recovery that has a physical consequence, changes our outlook on life.
 We begin to think differently, and our inner self is modified.
-This may lead to exterior changes after the inner self has reflected on themselves.
-A minor scar tells a story about the person inside.
+Even a minor scar tells a story about the person inside.
+Your personality is moulded by your body.
+Trying to be full of life is made much more difficult with an ailing, failing body.

 Did Laura have boundless inner beauty?
 In the sense that it gave her a look that appealed to me, too right, absolutely.
 I liked her style, her ways, her jolliness, and lots more besides.
 Things that stemmed from within her.
 Classy, not haughty, a person of substance; prim.
 She made little attempt to obscure discrimination that a commoner would never be guilty of.